gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 Code that is contained within `main.js` and `commons/index.js` are loaded and run on _all_ pages. **DO NOT ADD** anything to these files unless it is truly needed _everywhere_.
-This includes ubiquitous libraries like `vue`, `axios`, and `jQuery`, as well as code for the main navigation and sidebar.
+These bundles include ubiquitous libraries like `vue`, `axios`, and `jQuery`, as well as code for the main navigation and sidebar.
 Where possible we should aim to remove modules from these bundles to reduce our code footprint.

 ### Page-specific JavaScript

 Webpack has been configured to automatically generate entry point bundles based on the file structure within `app/assets/javascripts/pages/*`.
-The directories within the `pages` directory are meant to correspond to Rails controllers and actions.
+The directories within the `pages` directory correspond to Rails controllers and actions.
 These auto-generated bundles will be automatically included on the corresponding pages.

 For example, if you were to visit [gitlab.com/gitlab-org/gitlab-ce/issues](https://gitlab.com/gitlab-org/gitlab-ce/issues), you would be accessing the `app/controllers/projects/issues_controller.rb`